mallochio/mallochio.github.io/_pages/teaching.md

 nav: true
 ---

-This is a list to resources I used to teach courses or sessions.
+This is a list of resources I used to teach courses or sessions over the years.

 1. <ins>Pytorch for machine learning and computational graph building.</ins>